ccbrown/xiv-sim/README.md

 How to Use
 ==========

-`time ./simulator single-json --length 660 subjects/monk-bis.conf rotations/monk.sl`
+`time ./simulator single-json --length 660 player subjects/monk-bis.conf rotations/monk.sl`

 Runs a single 660 second simulation and spits out the detailed results formatted via JSON.